 August 2.
 2019

-Keeping track of your website traffic is an essential part of gaining valuable insight into the behavior of your customers.
-And Google Analytics is the best tool to help you achieve this.
-Hence, the decision to add Google Analytics to your WordPress site is definitely one of the best ones you can make.
-And we are here to show you how to do just that.
+Keeping track of your website traffic is an essential part of gaining valuable insight into customer behavior.
+One of the best ways to achieve that is to add Google Analytics to your WordPress site.
+In this article, we cover the easiest ways for anyone to incorporate Google Analytics into WordPress.

 Before vexing into the process of installing Google Analytics, we first need to define what it is and how it helps your business.